Research in Ecology & Environmental Data Science

 Full Research Paper

-Funding: This project was possible through the Tropical Biology and Conservation program at UC Santa Barbara and the Monteverde Institute, as well as the UC Santa Barbara EAP Gaucho Scholarship.
+Funding: Tropical Biology and Conservation program at the Monteverde Institute, and UC Santa Barbara EAP Gaucho Scholarship

-Mentorship: Thank you to Frank Joyce of the Monteverde Institute, Costa Rica.
-Your mentorship and research expertise made this project a reality.
+Mentorship: Frank Joyce of the Monteverde Institute, Costa Rica.